autowarefoundation/autoware-documentation/docs/design/autoware-architecture/perception/index.md

 - The Perception component is not self-contained but can be extended with third parties.
 - The Perception component is not aimed at the complete functionality and capability.
 - The Perception component is not designed to always outperform human drivers.
-- The Perception component is not capable of “見落としが絶対にない” or "認識ミスがない".
+- The Perception component is not capable of achieving "zero overlooks" or "error-free recognition".

 ## High-level architecture